justanormalmaker/OPENDRUMS/README.md

 ## 💻 Software

 ### Main Softwares
-To function OPENDRUMS uses this Arduino code
-The code is divided in sections and commented so that it can be easily understood.
+To function OPENDRUMS uses this Arduino code (link) The code is divided in sections and commented so that it can be easily understood.

-It also uses this python program
+It also uses this python program (link)
 This program has to be used on a computer to setup OPENDRUMS when in "SETUP" mode.

 ### Other Softwares
 To use OPENDRUMS as a MIDI instrument you have to use two free softwares:
-- HairLess MIDI
+- HairLess MIDI (link)
-- LoopMIDI
+- LoopMIDI (link)

 ## :gear: How to Use
+### Introduction
+OPENDRUMS is an electronic sample player instrument that can be used like a stand-alone instrument or like a USB MIDI instrument/controller.
+It can play any type of sample, sound, loop...

+### Different modes, setup, and pads programming
+#### Mode 1: SETUP
+After powering on the device (Using the power button or connecting the board to USB while off) the OLED will display the SETUP screen.
+To navigate betwen YES and NO press the UP button, to enter press the PROG button.
+If you select YES the device will enter in setup mode.
+This mode is used to tell to the board the number of sounds contained on the SD card that you have to insert in the SD card slot on the side.
+You have to setup the board only when you add or remove files from the card.

+It has 9 playable buttons and 2 buttons for setup and navigation (PROG = Enter, UP = Go to the next option).
+It also has a power button (on thr back), a Volume knob, an OLED